LegrandA/disp_velib/README.md

 ## Introduction

-Disp vélib is a project aimed at exploring the historical usage patterns of vélib bike-sharing stations.
+Disp-velib is a project aimed at exploring the historical usage patterns of vélib bike-sharing stations.
-It provides insights into bike usage trends, station popularity, and other relevant metrics.
+It provides insights into relevant metrics, and, hopefuly, station capacity prediction.

 ## Installation